adamsilver/fdpb/02-a-checkout-flow.md

 > “The system should always keep users informed about what is going on, through appropriate feedback” - 10 Usability Heuristics

-Giving users this ability digitally is of similar important.
+Giving users a comparable experience digitally is important too.
 An order summary placed on every page keeps users informed without having to remember what they're buying.

 ![Order Summary](./images/02/order-summary.png)